steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
 ```

-It is time to go through and *Replace all uses of the local data with the Module*.
+It is time to go through and *Replace all uses of the local data with the module*.
 This entails changing the initialization of the state to use the `BookStore` struct, as well as changing any callback functions to destructure out the relevant attributes.

 ```diff
 def init(:ok) do